DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 If you cannot log in, you can [reset your password](/account/forgot).
 We will send an email containing a reset link.
 The link is valid for 24 hours.

-If you don’t get the email, check your Spam folder and check which address you registered with us.
+If you don’t get the email, check your Spam folder and which address you registered with us.
 If you haven’t received the email after three hours, [contact us](mailto:helpdesk@doaj.org).

 ## Your indexed journals